 \subsection{Majorana vs. Quasi-Dirac HNLs at DUNE}

 In the literature, the distinction between Majorana and quasi-Dirac HNLs in beam dump and collider experiments has been studied in detail~\cite{Antusch:2017ebe,Tastet:2019nqj,Tastet:2021vwp}.
 Naively, for Majorana and quasi-Dirac HNLs with the same active-sterile mixing $|U_{eN}|^2$, one would expect the rate for Majorana HNL decays to charged final-states to be twice that for a quasi-Dirac HNL in DUNE.
-This is because a Majorana HNL produced from the decay $K^{+}\to e^{+}N$ could decay via both the LNC and LNV channels $N\to e^{-}\pi^{+}$ and $N\to e^{+}\pi^{-}$, respectively, while a quasi-Dirac HNL with a vanishing mass splitting would only be able to decay via $N\to e^{-}\pi^{+}$.
+This is because a Majorana HNL produced from the decay $K^{+}\to e^{+}N$ can decay via both the LNC and LNV channels $N\to e^{-}\pi^{+}$ and $N\to e^{+}\pi^{-}$, respectively, while a quasi-Dirac HNL with a vanishing mass splitting can only decay via $N\to e^{-}\pi^{+}$.

-However, subtleties arise when the mass splitting is non-zero.
-Now, oscillations with a frequency controlled by $\Delta m_N = m_N r_\Delta$ can occur between the Majorana pair forming the quasi-Dirac HNL.
+However, when the mass splitting is non-zero, oscillations with a frequency controlled by $\Delta m_N = m_N r_\Delta$ can occur between the Majorana pair forming the quasi-Dirac HNL.
 The appearance of these oscillations depends on whether the HNL decay is prompt or long-lived.
-If the HNL decays promptly, i.e. $\Gamma_N\tau\gg 1$, an experiment can only observe the time-integrated rates for the LNC and LNV decay modes.
+If the HNL decays promptly, i.e., $\Gamma_N\tau\gg 1$, an experiment can only observe the time-integrated rates for the LNC and LNV decay modes.
 The ratio of LNV to LNC events in the detector is given by

 which can range from $0$ and $1$ depending on the relative sizes of the HNL mass splitting and decay width~\cite{Bray:2007ru,Dev:2013wba}.